 Our expertise in water and plastic waste treatment to develop solutions to reduce pollution that originates on land

-A comprehensive logistics network as a result of its presence in numerous regions in and outside France
+A comprehensive logistics network as a result of our presence in numerous regions

-Constantly evolving solutions thanks to its innovativeness and research network
+Constantly evolving solutions thanks to our innovativeness and research network

 We work alongside a group called the Expédition 7ème Continent and Expédition MED.
 Through expeditions, the former in the Pacific and Atlantic oceans and the latter in the Mediterranean Sea.
 The objective is to study the scope of plastic pollution in the oceans, secure media coverage of the phenomenon to alert the international community and launch concrete initiatives.

 We’ve partnered with Good Planet, dedicated to combating threats to the oceans through awareness initiatives such as beach clean-ups and the creation of awareness-rising materials and encouraging community involvement.

 Since 2015, we have also been committed to UNESCO’s intergovernmental oceanographic commission with the goal of implementing tangible solutions that help bringing an end to ocean pollution.

 We offer solutions to control water quality, limit pollution sources, including plastic waste in particular, and protect and restore coastlines.
 Here are a few examples:

 While treatment plants represent a barrier to water pollution, certain types of pollutants are able to get through traditional filtration systems.
 This is the case with the microfibers used in our clothes.
 Thus, we launched Ecoseastem, the first ever research program that looks into pollution by microfibers.
 Operating a purification station at Nice-Haliotis, we teamed up with the Nice Côte d’Azur city authorities, the MED Expédition NGO and the Villefranche oceanographic laboratory.